vinaychowdary7/MetroNavigationSystem/README.md

 MetroSystem Package:
 The metroSystem package houses the main class, Initiator.
 This class performs the following tasks:

-Instantiates objects for all metro maps.
+Instantiates objects for all metro maps.<br>
-Allows the user to select a specific metro map.
+Allows the user to select a specific metro map.<br>
-Facilitates user selection of source and destination stations.
+Facilitates user selection of source and destination stations.<br>
-Prints the most efficient route based on the selected metro map.
+Prints the most efficient route based on the selected metro map.<br>